guaguanco127/br.utility.stereo.1.0/RNBO Patchers for External or VST/README.md

 br.utility.stereo.rnbo.vst.1.0.maxpat is a patch set up to export as a VST or AU audio plugin.

-Either program allows the user to adjust a the stereo mix of a signal. signal, such as swapping, left only, right only, mid, or side.
-Additionally, the user can adjust the width or the pan of the resulting signal.Currently works in any sample rate or bit depth.
+Either program allows the user to adjust the stereo mix of a signal, such as swapping, left only, right only, mid, or side.
+Additionally, the user can adjust the width or the pan of the resulting signal.
+Currently works in any sample rate or bit depth.

 **Modes:**
 **Stereo:** Normal stereo signal passes through